 Claim or Right, meaning that the possessor claims error in the description of the property, or the claim is based on use and possession of the land for the statutory period

 Continuous & Uninterrupted, meaning that all of the elements of a claim must exist for the ten year period of time in New York.
-A present owner may "tack" his claim to the previous owner if the facts warrant such a claim.
+As our White Plains real estate litigation attorneys can explain, a present owner may "tack" his claim to the previous owner if the facts warrant such a claim.